exposit/katamoiran/_posts/2016-12-23-6-against-the-dark.md

 ---
 layout: post
-title: 6 Days to Adventure
+title: A Couple of New Games
 date: 2016-12-23 13:13:33
 categories: ['game design', '6 against the dark', '6 days to adventure']
 tags: ['lady blackbird', 'narrative', 'd6s', 'theory', '6 hours to midnight']